I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iscsicfg/ns-iscsicfg-_msiscsi_radiusconfig.md

 `SharedSecret`

 A variable-length array that contains a shared secret.
 The initiator uses this shared secret to authenticate primary and backup RADIUS servers.

-`SharedSecretSizeInBytes`

-The size, in bytes, of shared secret for use with RADIUS servers.

-`UseRADIUSForCHAP`

-A Boolean value that indicates whether the initiator should use RADIUS for authentication during the challenge handshake of the challenge handshake authentication protocol (CHAP).
-If this member is <b>TRUE</b>, the initiator should use RADIUS for authentication during the challenge handshake of CHAP.
-If this member is <b>FALSE</b>, the initiator is not required to use RADIUS.

 ## Remarks
 Initiators use RADIUS servers to perform authentication during the challenge handshake of CHAP.